-The Peel method extracts the parameters from the circuits.
-The process uses the graph from the Read-Identify process to extract the parameters from each of the circuits.
-The extraction identifies the graph nodes with desired parameters (e.g., virtual-$Z$ phases) and creates a dictionary based on the circuit and the target physical qubit.
-The entire dictionary is then binarized and transmitted to the deft scheduler.
-The binarization is a performance method and provides up to $15\times$ speed up compared to transmitting a non-binarized dictionary.
+The Peel method extracts relevant parameters from the entire batch of circuits, both \emph{unique} and structurally-equivalent circuits.
+Using the graphs from the Read-Identify method, Peel process extracts the \emph{virtual}-$Z$ phases from the single-qubit gates, which can vary across different circuits within the batch.
+The extracted parameters are organized into a dictionary value, where keys are a combination of the target qubit and circuit index from the Read-Identify method sublist.
+This dictionary is binarized to optimize data transfer between the Host Computer and the control system.
+This binarization technique provides a significant performance improvement — up to a $15\times$ speedup — compared to transmitting a non-binarized dictionary.

-Modification of circuits is the final method in the RIP process.
-The unique circuits marked during the Read-Identify phase are modified to request the phase in real time.
-This process replaces the parameter instructions (\texttt{virtual-z}), from where the peel method has extracted the phases, into a phase request instruction, \texttt{alu\_fproc}.
-These instructions are specific to the \texttt{QubiC} distributed processor and request the phase from the \emph{Stitch} module in FPGA.
-In \texttt{QubiC} terms, the \emph{Stitch} module acts as a \emph{Function Processor}~\cite{fruitwala2024distributed}, or \texttt{fproc}.
+The final stage of the \emph{RIP} process involves modifying the \emph{unique circuits}' instructions to enable real-time parameter stitching.
+This modification process replaces each \emph{virtual}-$Z$ instruction, from which parameters have been extracted, with an \texttt{alu\_fproc} instruction from the \texttt{QubiC} instruction set, that requests the corresponding parameter value from the \emph{Stitch} module in real-time on the FPGA.
+The \texttt{alu\_fproc} instruction is defined as follows: